 Anyone can become addicted to drugs—including your teenager.
 Teens may be exposed to a variety of illicit and dangerous substances at parties, through friends, or even right at home.
-Teenagers often don’t understand the severe physical, mental, and social consequences of drug dependency and need help from parents to fully overcome a drug problem.
+Teenagers often don’t understand the severe physical, mental, and social consequences of drug dependency and they need help from parents to overcome a drug problem fully should one develop.

 Recognize the Signs of Abuse